Dominic0F/VBA-challenge/README.md

 # VBA-challenge
-VBA Challenge for UNC Boot Camp
+ UNC Data Analytics Challenge for Week 2
-For this code, I established a logical path to follow and used class slides, solved classwork and chatGPT to fill in the gaps and give some direction.
-Then I realized my initial logic was unnecessarily complicated so I restarted and made it simpler.
+For this code, I primarily utilized chatgpt to experiment with funtions after I had established the logic I would use.
-After that was done, I cleaned it up a bit and worked out a couple kinks.
+After that, I cleaned it up a bit and worked out a couple kinks.